-We’ve no doubt Garnalex will be true to their word in providing standout service to their fabricators.
-They promise a new way of dealing with a systems company and they’ve invested substantial sums in getting every aspect of the process right.
+We’ve no doubt Garnalex will be true to its word in providing standout service to its fabricators.
+They promise a new way of dealing with a systems company, and they’ve invested substantial sums in getting every aspect of the process right.

-Sheerline tell us that Classic has been designed to be easier and quicker for installers and doesn’t require them to assemble frames on site.
-The system features unique hinge receptors that hold the pre-glazed sashes in place, allowing for easy 1 person fitting.
+Sheerline tells us that Classic has been designed to be easier and quicker for installers and doesn’t require them to assemble frames on-site.
+The system features unique hinge receptors that hold the pre-glazed sashes in place, allowing for easy one-person fitting.
 There are also in-built toe and heel devices included.

-They also tell us that the beauty of this patented corner construction method is that its a simple process to deglaze a sash on-site if required for changing damaged glass.
+They also tell us that the beauty of this patented corner construction method is that it’s a simple process to deglaze a sash on-site if required for changing the damaged glass.

 And we’ve had it clarified that the sashes on the Classic system are to be pre-glazed.
 There will be differing points of view as to whether installers want pre-glazed sashes.
-There are service considerations too, for instance will the company be happy to provide glass such as integral blinds, acoustic glass or use the free-issue units from the installer.
+There are service considerations, too.
+For instance, will the company be happy to provide glass such as integral blinds, and acoustic glass or use the free-issue units from the installer?

 Design Features of Sheerline Casement Windows

-Consistent with other well-designed systems, Sheerline comes with a choice of frame looks.
-There’s a flush casement product, widely available on other systems.
+Consistent with other well-designed systems, Sheerline has a choice of frame options.
+There’s a flush casement product widely available on other systems.
 There’s also a contemporary stepped look you’ll find on steel-look windows and slimline casements.
-It’s not a dedicated steel-look product, but looking at the section drawing, that stop on the outside of the window is really pretty and neat.
+It’s not a dedicated steel-look product, but looking at the section drawing that stops on the outside of the window is really pretty and neat.
 Everyone will like this detail and you’ll also find a similar look on the Reynaers SL38 suite and other systems.

-The design and construction of the product create really neat corners thanks to the innovation we explain later in this Sheerline windows review.
+The product’s design and construction create neat corners thanks to the innovation we explain later in this Sheerline windows review.
 Classic windows come with a full dummy sash design for equal sightlines.
-Stellar windows went the other way and designed a system giving consistent sightlines without dummy sashes and less material as a result.
+Stellar Windows went the other way and designed a system giving consistent sightlines without dummy sashes and less material as a result.

-As you’d expect from a latest-generation new window is great security, excellent weather performance.
-U-Values are stated at 1.4Wm2K with a double glazed unit.
-Typical window prices right now are unknown and we’ll update with these as soon as available.
+As you’d expect from the latest-generation new window is great security and excellent weather performance.
+U-Values are stated at 1.4Wm2K with a double-glazed unit.

 Both traditional or contemporary window designs come with the same outer frame option, resulting in less stockholding and invariably a lot of common parts across the entire system.